Rise to Success: Career Highlights of Bernadette Peters

 Loading Video...

-2021: Role in Zoey's Extraordinary Christmas
+2021: Appearance in Zoey's Extraordinary Christmas

 Loading Video...

-May 3, 2022: Stephen Sondheim's Old Friends Tribute Concert
+May 3, 2022: Stephen Sondheim's Old Friends tribute concert

 September 2023: West End Debut in Stephen Sondheim's Old Friends

-2023: Role in High Desert
+2023: Recurring role in High Desert

 Loading Video...

-January 2024: End of Run in Stephen Sondheim's Old Friends
+January 2024: Stephen Sondheim's Old Friends at the Gielgud Theatre